2002 El Ayyat railway accident: Aftermath

 The Upper Egypt train disaster, which claimed over 350 lives, is considered the deadliest railway accident in the history of Egyptian railways, which dates back over 150 years.
+It was later stated that an electrical fault was the cause of the fire, and not a cooking cylinder.

 On 27 April 2002, the trial of 11 officials from the Egyptian National Railways began in Cairo.
 They were charged with negligence in connection with the incident, which led to the deaths of 361 people and injuries to 66 others.
 The disaster also prompted the resignation of Egypt’s Minister of Transport at the time, Ibrahim El-Demeiry.

 The Public Prosecution charged the officials with causing the deaths and injuries through negligence and failure to perform their official duties.
 In a first for the Egyptian judiciary, the presiding judge, the late Justice Saad Abdel Wahid, led the court in an on-site inspection of the burned train carriages in Al-Ayyat to assess the extent of the damage firsthand before issuing a ruling.

 After seven months of hearings and deliberations, the court acquitted all defendants due to insufficient evidence proving their direct responsibility for the incident.